 A 2 group professional La Spaziale S5 Compact Machine.
 This is a classic coffee machine brand, providing great temperature stability and repeated shots with volumetric controls.

 I use our machine with a pump and bottled water, so that I can use the right water for events.
 The machinery just needs standard 13amp plug sockets and I can set-up for you.

 A Niche Zero Retention Coffee Grinder.
-This is a wonderful grinder and I’ve been lucky to have this on loan, to assist the Niche company in testing the pre-production version.
-I’ve been using it at home for espresso and filter coffee, with great results.
+This is a wonderful grinder and I’ve been using it at home for espresso and filter coffee, with great results.
 In events I use this to be able to offer decaf coffee and also an occasional “guest bean”.

 EK43 coffee grinder from Mahlkonig (a German manufacturer).
 There are few absolutes but this is widely regarded as one of the top coffee grinders in the world.
 It’s been around for decades as a multi-use grinder.
 It has really proved it’s credentials and we love to use it.
 I also think it’s a great looking piece of kit:

 A refractometer.
 I primarily dial our coffee in by taste.
 A VST coffee refractometer is a scientific way to show me that I’m consistently reaching the level of extraction that I need, in order to make you the tastiest cupper possible.

 Acaia scales – both Lunar and Pearl.
 These are some of the best scales around.
 This might sound trivial to you – if it does great – just trust me these really help US to make the BEST COFFEE for YOU and your guests!